AdaCore/gnatstudio/docs/users_guide/extending.rst

 Customization files can also contain alias definitions that can be used to create project or system- wide aliases.
 All customization files are parsed to look for aliases definitions.
-All customization files are treated as read-only by GPS and therefore can't be edited through its graphical interface.
+All customization files are treated as read-only by GPS and therefore cannot be edited through its graphical interface.
 You can override some of the aliases in your own custom files.
-The system files are loaded first and aliases defined there can be overridden by the user-defined file.
-There's one specific files which must contain only aliases definition.
+The system files are loaded first and aliases defined there can be overridden by the user-defined file.  there is one specific files which must contain only aliases definition.
 This is the file :file:`$HOME/.gps/aliases`.
-Whenever you edit aliases graphically, or create new ones, they're stored in this file, which is the only one GPS ever modifies automatically.
+Whenever you edit aliases graphically, or create new ones, they are stored in this file, which is the only one GPS ever modifies automatically.

 These files are standard XML customization files.
 The XML tag to use is